kunhwiko/concepts/how_to_compsci.md

 Master-Slave Model : slaves are replicas that are read-only to lessen the load on the master server

-Consistency : read request for any of the copies should return the same data (data consistency can be achieved through locks so that one user can write/update a certain part of the database at a time)
+Consistency : read request for any of the copies should return the same data
+  1) Locks : a method to keep data consistent by allowing only certain users to update the database at a time
-  1) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
+  2) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
-  2) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data
+  3) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data

 write problems :
   1) what if there are too many write requests to master server (replicas are read-only)?